-Having grown up in the New Forest I am at home in the outdoors – frequently traipsing around the forest with Bert in tow, or undertaking epic treks across mountains with everything on my back.
+Having grown up in the New Forest I am at home in the outdoors – frequently traipsing around the forest with the poor dog in tow, or undertaking epic treks across mountains with everything on my back.
 I love it, and it has always been a massive inspiration to me and my work.

 I believe the best Wedding Photography should be a true rendition of the people – the characters in the story – with moments captured as they happen.

 Which is why being a part of that memory is such a privilege.
 Once the wine has been drunk and the food has been eaten, last orders rung and carriages away…When all this is done, it’s the story that remains.